Employee Benefit Plan and ERISA Audit Services Nationwide

 When your company is chosen for an audit, the Plan Sponsor will receive a letter requesting a list of documents for DOL review.
 The DOL will typically want to see documents dating back three to six years.

-We help companies prepare for these audits by providing them the required documentation and knowledge to ensure compliance with DOL requirements.
+We help companies prepare for these audits by providing them with the required documentation and knowledge to ensure compliance with DOL requirements.
 We also review your plan to ensure it meets all legal requirements; if it is not, we tell you what you need to do to fix it.

 FINAL REPORT